-b.
-Four alternatives are available to demonstrate compliance with Class B sewage sludge.
+(b) Four alternatives are available to demonstrate compliance with Class B sewage sludge.
 Alternatives 2, 3, and 4 are not authorized to demonstrate compliance with Class B sewage sludge in Texas permits.

-- Seven random samples of the sewage sludge shall be collected for one monitoring episode at the time the sewage sludge is used or disposed. - The geometric mean of the density of fecal coliform in the samples collected shall be less than either 2,000,000 Most Probable Number per gram of total solids (dry weight basis) or 2,000,000 Colony Forming Units per gram of total solids (dry weight basis).
+Alternative 1 - (i) Seven random samples of the sewage sludge shall be collected for one monitoring episode at the time the sewage sludge is used or disposed.

-Alternative 2 - Sewage sludge shall be treated in one of the Processes to significantly Reduce Pathogens described in 503 Appendix B.

-Alternative 3 - Sewage sludge shall be treated in a process that is equivalent to a PSRP, if individually approved by the Pathogen Equivalency Committee representing the EPA.

-Alternative 4 - Sewage sludge placed on an active surface disposal site is covered with soil or other material at the end of each operating day.
+- (ii) The geometric mean of the density of fecal coliform in the samples collected shall be less than either 2,000,000 Most Probable Number per gram of total solids (dry weight basis) or 2,000,000 Colony Forming Units per gram of total solids (dry weight basis). - Alternative 2 Sewage sludge shall be treated in one of the Processes to significantly Reduce Pathogens described in 503 Appendix B. - Alternative 3 Sewage sludge shall be treated in a process that is equivalent to a PSRP, if individually approved by the Pathogen Equivalency Committee representing the EPA. - Alternative 4 Sewage sludge placed on an active surface disposal site is covered with soil or other material at the end of each operating day.